nizwar/ndialog/README.md

 ## Progress Dialog
-In ProgressDialog, there are 2 types too, they are `ProgressDialog` and `CustomProgressDialog`.
+In ProgressDialog, there are 2 types, they are `ProgressDialog` and `CustomProgressDialog`.

 ### ProgressDialog
 Will display the ProgressDialog with Android native style.